The Best Options Trading Platforms

 - Built for retail traders: Created by the same team that developed TD Ameritrade's thinkorswim platform, tastytrade (formerly tastyworks) was designed specifically with retail traders in mind.

-- Fundamental analysis: Although tastytrade is all about option strategies, it added a fundamental analysis tab to both its desktop and browser platforms in May 2023.
+- Fundamental analysis: Although tastytrade is all about option strategies, it includes a fundamental analysis tab on both its desktop and its browser platforms.

 - Focus on trading rather than investing: Tastytrade offers robust option analytics and tools for traders, allowing for relatively pain-free position creation and trade management.